HadrienG2/triple-buffer/README.md

 - No other code should be eating CPU in the background.
 Including other tests.
 - As the proper writing rate is system-dependent, what is configured in this test may not be appropriate for your machine.
+- You must test in release modes, as compiler optimizations tend to create more opportunities for race conditions.

-Taking this and the relatively long run time (~10-20 s) into account, this test is ignored by default.
+Taking this and the relatively long run time (~10-20 s) into account, the concurrent tests are ignored by default.
+To run them, make sure nothing is eating CPU in the background and do:

+    $ cargo test --release -- --ignored --nocapture --test-threads=1

 Finally, we have benchmarks, which allow you to test how well the code is performing on your machine.
-Because cargo bench has not yet landed in Stable Rust, these benchmarks masquerade as tests, which make them a bit unpleasant to run.
-I apologize for the inconvenience.

-To run the concurrent test and the benchmarks, make sure no one is eating CPU in the background and do:
+We are now using `criterion` for said benchmarks, which seems that to run them, you can simply do:

-    $ cargo test --release -- --ignored --nocapture --test-threads=1
+    $ cargo bench

-Here is a guide to interpreting the benchmark results:

-* `clean_read` measures the triple buffer readout time when the data has not changed.
-It should be extremely fast (a couple of CPU clock cycles).
-* `write` measures the amount of time it takes to write data in the triple buffer when no one is reading.
-* `write_and_dirty_read` performs a write as before, immediately followed by a sequential read.
-To get the dirty read performance, substract the write time from that result.
-Writes and dirty read should take comparable time.
-* `concurrent_write` measures the write performance when a reader is continuously reading.
-Expect significantly worse performance: lock-free techniques can help against contention, but are not a panacea.
-* `concurrent_read` measures the read performance when a writer is continuously writing.
-Again, a significant hit is to be expected.
+The benchmarks exercise the worst-case scenario of `u8` payloads, where synchronization overhead dominates as the cost of reading and writing the actual data is only 1 cycle.
+In real-world use cases, you will spend more time updating buffers and less time synchronizing them.

+However, due to the artificial nature of microbenchmarking, the benchmarks must exercise two scenarios which are respectively overly optimistic and overly
+pessimistic:

+1. In sequential mode, the buffer input and output reside on the same CPU core, which underestimates the overhead of transferring modified cache lines from the L1 cache of the source thread to that of the destination thread.
+   * This is not as bad as it sounds, because you will pay this sort of overhead no matter what kind of thread synchronization primitive you use, so we're not hiding `triple-buffer` specific overheads here.
+2. In contended mode, the benchmarked half of the triple buffer is operating under maximal load from the other half, which is much higher than what is actually going to be observed in real-world workloads.
+   * In this configuration, what you're essentially measuring is the performance of your CPU's cache line locking protocol and inter-CPU core data transfers under the shared data access pattern of `triple-buffer`.

+Therefore, consider the benchmark's timings as orders of magnitude of the best and the worst that you can expect from `triple-buffer`, where actual performance will be somewhere inbetween depending on your workload.

-On an Intel Xeon E5-1620 v3 @ 3.50GHz, typical results are as follows:
+On an Intel Core i3-3220 CPU @ 3.30GHz, typical results are as follows:

+* Clean read: 0.9 ns
-* Write: 7.8 ns
+* Write: 6.9 ns
-* Clean read: 1.8 ns
+* Write + dirty read: 19.6 ns
-* Dirty read: 9.3 ns
+* Dirty read (estimated): 12.7 ns
-* Concurrent write: 45 ns
+* Contended write: 60.8 ns
-* Concurrent read: 126 ns
+* Contended read: 59.2 ns

 ## License